French lower house backs new prostitution law

 That is a jump from just over a decade ago when only one in five prostitutes were foreign and mafia rings were much less omnipresent.

-Yet the reform has exposed divisions in French society just months after Hollande's government faced down a series of giant street protests over legislation legalising gay marriage.
+Yet the reform has exposed divisions in French society just months after Hollande's government faced down a series of giant street protests over legislation legalizing gay marriage.

 Fellow ministers including Interior Minister Manuel Valls have expressed reservations about being able to apply the law as it stands.
 Hollande's Green coalition allies voted against, as did the opposition centre-right UMP members.